 4. Political Blackmail

 Is blackmailing illegal if used for politics?
-Yes.
-For instance, political blackmailers use threats or coercion to influence political decisions or actions.
+You would be surprised if it doesn’t.
+Political blackmailers use threats or coercion to influence political decisions or actions.
 Political blackmail can take many forms, including but not limited to:

 - Threatening to reveal damaging information about a political candidate or official